$Trump: $Melania

-After the launch of the $Trump memecoin, Trump's wife Melania launched her own meme coin, $Melania on January 19, 2025.
+After the launch of the $Trump meme coin, Trump's wife Melania launched her own meme coin, $Melania on January 19, 2025.
 The launch of the $Melania token was partially handled by Hayden Davis, who later played a key role in orchestrating the $Libra cryptocurrency scandal.
-Davis admitted to his involvement in "sniping" the $Melania and $Libra tokens, an illegal practice similar to front running.
+Davis admitted to his involvement in "sniping" the $Melania and $Libra tokens, a legally-questionable practice similar to front running.